SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 ```

-Also, download the workbench icon font from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/wb-font/fonts.zip" download>here</a>, unzip it and put it into the folder `assets/fonts`.
+Also, download the workbench icon files from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/scion-workbench-icons/fonts/fonts.zip" download>GitHub</a>, unzip them and place the extracted files in the `assets/fonts` folder.

 </details>

 <details>